 - No dangerous dog breeds (this list is maintained by the insurance industry, not us) – our insurance carriers do not allow these dog breeds.

 - No exotic pets such as snakes and other reptiles.

-- Cats, dogs (except as noted above), ferrets, birds, and other common household pets are generally allowed, with a $25 pet application fee, a $250 pet security deposit, and a $25/mo pet fee added to the rent, per pet.
+- Cats, dogs (except as noted above), ferrets, birds, and other common household pets are generally allowed, with a completed pet screening from our partners at PetScreening.com, a $250 pet security deposit, and a $25/mo pet fee added to the rent, per pet.

-Some (but not all) of our properties are enrolled in Section 8.
+Some (but not all) of our properties are enrolled in Section 8 and/or HUD/VASH.
 We normally point this out in the listing, where it will either state “Not enrolled in Section 8”, or “Section 8 Vouchers accepted”

 You can reach our office at 727-235-7988 – we are often out in the field or busy with other clients, but we have a 24/7 answering service.
 We are located in St Petersburg, Florida.

 11. I saw your property on Craig’s List for half the price.
 What’s the deal?

 There are a ton of scams on Craig’s List and we never use Craig’s List to advertise our listings.
 If you see one of our properties offered for less on Craig’s List, it’s a scam.
 Please report it to Craig’s List and they will take the ad down.
 The correct property details and prices can be found on our rental listings page.